Parents Of Serbia School Shooter Go On Trial - UrduPoint

 Parents Of Serbia School Shooter Go On Trial

-The parents of a 13-year-old accused of killing 10 people in a school shooting last year went on trial in the Serbian capital Belgrade Monday
+The parents of a 13-year-old accused of killing 10 people in a school shooting in Serbia last year went on trial in the capital Belgrade on Monday

-Belgrade, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2024) The parents of a 13-year-old accused of killing 10 people in a school shooting last year went on trial in the Serbian capital Belgrade Monday.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2024) The parents of a 13-year-old accused of killing 10 people in a school shooting in Serbia last year went on trial in the capital Belgrade on Monday.

 The massacre last May -- and a second mass shooting a day later -- rocked the Balkan nation, setting off major anti-government demonstrations that coalesced into an opposition coalition that stood in recent elections.